lam1051999/hl7-fhir/README.md

 # Start Postgres instance
 docker-compose -f docker/docker-compose.yaml up -d
 ```
-Go to `job/init.sql`, run all the SQL queries to init the metadata
+Go to `job/init.sql`, run all the SQL queries to init the metadata.

-Go to `common/schema/sql/organization.sql`, run all the SQL queries to init Organization tables
+Go to `common/schema/sql/organization.sql`, run all the SQL queries to init Organization tables.

 ## Install libs